aredridel/npm-handlebars-helper-svg/README.md

-handlebars-helper-icon
+handlebars-helper-svg
 ======================

-A helper to inline svg icons efficiently
+A helper to inline svg efficiently

 Use
 ----

-Register this module as a handlebars helper, and then you can load SVG icons from packages.
+Register this module as a handlebars helper, and then you can load SVG files from packages.

 In your template:

 ```
 <div class='thing'>
-    {{icon "somepackage/test.svg" width="109"}}
+    {{svg "somepackage/test.svg" width="109"}}
 </div>
 <div class='someotherplace'>
-    {{icon "somepackage/test.svg" width="22"}}
+    {{svg "somepackage/test.svg" width="22"}}
 </div>
 ```

-The SVG will be inlined as a symbol, and all further uses on a page will only have a small `<use>` element referring to the definition.
+The SVG will be inlined, and attributes will be added to the root element.

 This module only works for server-side rendering, though contributions to add browser support are welcome.